Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 </table>

 # Conditional Objects Instantiation

 ## Introduction

-In some situations, you may want to have parameterizable graphs where some ports may or may not exist.
-Kernels may be different depending on parameters and there might be a variable number of ports, and some sub-graphs may or may not be instantiated.
-These cases are covered by the `aiecompiler` conditional port feature.
+In some situations, you want to have parameterizable graphs where some ports exist conditionally.
+Kernels can differ depending on parameters.
+There can be a variable number of ports, and you can instantiate some sub-graphs conditionally.
+The `aiecompiler` conditional port feature covers these cases.

 ## Basics of Conditional Instantiation